 "Ah!
 I know; it is time to go for the bracelet.
 A little patience; only five minutes more!"
-Tick, tick, tick !

 "Well, well, you little noisy thing, I will obey.
 To tell the truth, I am in somewhat of a hurry to see the bracelet on my arm."